FAQ - Frequently Asked Questions

 Q: How to save the edited document to my computer?

-A: Create a .html or .txt file on your computer, open it with Notepad (or any other text editor), copy-paste the HTML code from the online editor and save the file.
+A: Subscribers can download their documents in any format.
+Look for the download icon in the header.
+You can also create a .html or .txt file on your computer, open it with Notepad (or any other text editor), copy-paste the HTML code from the online editor and save the file.
+Don't forget to add a <head> and <body> section to make it a valid HTML document.

 Q: How to edit/publish the articles on my website?